platformsh/platformsh-docs/src/administration/integrations/gluescript.md

 where:
 * `my_glue_script.js` is the name of your Javascript file

 > Pushing the script to master won't do anything.
 Yet.
-Just a handy place to keep you GlueScript file.
+Just a handy place to keep your GlueScript file.

 ### 3. Enable the integration